 If the values are different from ones mentioned above, continue with further research.
 The more detailed description here.

-2. Checking injectors for leakage (especially efficient – for cold engine)
+2. Checking injectors for leakage (especially efficient – for a cold engine)

 a) open menu for fuel mixture: ../F5/F6;